juicedata/juicefs-csi-driver/docs/en/guide/cache.md

               # Replace CACHEGROUP with actual cache group name
               /usr/bin/juicefs mount $VOL_NAME /mnt/jfs --cache-size=0 --cache-group=CACHEGROUP

-              # Check if warmup succeeds, by default, if any of the data blocks fails to download, the command fails, and client log needs to be check for troubleshooting
+              # Check if warmup succeeds, by default, if any of the data blocks fails to download, the command fails, and client log needs to be checked for troubleshooting
               /usr/bin/juicefs warmup /mnt/jfs
               code=$?
               if [ "$code" != "0" ]; then